pbl64k/ShenzhenIO-Turing/README.md

 `HALT` is a single-word instruction, all other instructions consist of three words--opcode followed by two addresses.

-Words are decimal integers in -999..999 range, as dictated by the underlying "chips."
+Words are decimal integers in the -999 to 999 range, as dictated by the underlying "chips."

+While all instructions use direct addressing mode, indirect addressing can be easily implemented by using self-modifying code.
+For example, `MOV [src], [dst]` could be implemented as:

+            MOV     src, ADDR + 1
+            MOV     dst, ADDR + 2
+    ADDR:   MOV     0, 0

+Obviously, this requires knowledge of `ADDR`, and both `ADDR + 1` and `ADDR + 2` are constants that should be computed when translating from assembly language notation to opcodes.

+Capability for indirect addressing means it's possible to implement arrays, stacks and queues.
+In particular, `PUSH`, `POP`, `CALL` and `RET` can be implemented to create a call stack.
+Unfortunately, the actual implementation with its meagre 42 words of memory can't possibly run any useful programs using the call stack implemented this way.

 ## Operation